This information is written for:

 It contains some basic facts about alcohol and depression, how to help yourself, how to help people you care for, how to get further help, and where to find more information.

-Although younger people still drink more than other age groups, fewer people are now starting to drink at a younger age.
+Although younger people still drink more than other age groups, fewer people are now starting to drink at a younger age4.

 In the UK:

-- Over the past 5 years, the number of hospital admissions where alcohol is the main cause has risen by 14 per cent
+- Over the past 5 years, the number of hospital admissions for mental health problems and alcohol problems occur together, cause has risen by 4 per cent.
+Older people account for this rise, whereas admissions for younger people have fallen5

-Alcohol tastes good to most adults although not, usually, to children (although drinking is starting younger).
+Alcohol tastes good to most adults although, not usually, to children.

-It can help you to relax, which can make it easier to talk to other people, especially if you are a bit shy.
+Alcohol can help you to relax, which can make it easier to talk to other people, especially if you are a bit shy.
 The downside is that it can make you unfit to drive, to operate machinery and affects your ability to make decisions.
-It also dulls your perception to a greater or less extent, depending on the amount of alcohol consumed.
+It also dulls your ability to take in information and react to changes in your environment to a lesser extent, depending on the amount of alcohol consumed.

-If you go on drinking, your speech starts to slur, you become unsteady on your feet and may start to say things you may regret the next day.
+If you go on drinking, your speech starts to slur, you become unsteady on your feet and may start to say and do things that are out character, which you may regret when you are sober.

-In small amounts, alcohol can make you feel better for a few hours.
+In small amounts, alcohol can relax you for a few hours.
 With larger amounts, it can make you feel worse.

-The desire to have this short-lived feeling then does not work, particularly if your body has developed tolerance to alcohol and you drink more in the hope that you will feel better.
+The desire to have this short-lived feeling then does not work, particularly if your body has developed tolerance to alcohol and you drink more to feel the same effects.

-The problem is that it is easy to slip into drinking regularly, using it like a medication.
+The problem is that it is easy to slip into drinking regularly, using it like a medicine.
 The benefits soon wear off and the drinking becomes part of a routine.

-- instead of choosing to have a drink, you feel you have to have it
+- instead of choosing to have a drink, you feel the urge to have one

 - you wake up with shaky hands and a feeling of nervousness